 As reported by the CBC in Canada, after 22 years, the US is lifting its travel ban against foreigners infected with HIV and AIDS.
 South Korea has also given into international pressure and has lifted its travel ban as well.
 We are over the moon thrilled with these events and hope all Countries with a similar ban will reconsider such discriminatory polices.
+It is worth understanding that people with AIDS are no different from us both visually and mentally, and therefore such discrimination is unjustified (like any other).
+If you want to join in sharing information and calling for equality, or just do a short research/message in pairs, order term papers online.
 For a touching story about one of the first Canadians to cross the Washington State border since the US ban has been lifted, please read the below CBC article or click here:

 As reported by the CBC:

 Canadians with HIV/AIDS were allowed to visit the United States starting Monday, after the U.S. lifted its 22-year ban against foreigners infected with the virus.

 Since 1987, the ban has restricted people with HIV from moving to or visiting the U.S.